BryantWelch/mcmodupdate.app/README.md

     *   **To Update:** Drag and drop existing `.jar` files or your `.mrpack` into the upload area
     *   **To Discover:** Use the search bar to find new mods from Modrinth
 3.  **⚙️ Process Your List:** Click the "Update" button and watch the magic happen
-4.  **📥 Review & Download:** Get latest compatible versions plus dependencies - download individually, as a `.zip`, or as a complete `.mrpack`
+4.  **📥 Review & Download:** Get latest compatible versions plus dependencies that you can download individually, as a `.zip`, or as a complete `.mrpack`

 ## 🛠️ Tech Stack